gomezgaona/bbr2/README.md

     - plot_iperf3: https://github.com/ekfoury/iperf3_plotter

 ## Running a test:
+  1. Navigate into a foler (i.e., heatmap_test)
+  2. Open a terminal
-  1. Run the topology: sudo python topo.py
+  3. Run the Mininet topology by issuing the following command: **sudo python topo.py**
-  2. Run the test: ./start.sh
+  4. Run the test by issuing the following command: **./start.sh**
-  3. After the test is done, the results will be reported in the Desktop folder in a file called out.csv
+  6. After the test is done, the results will be reported in the Desktop folder in a file called out.csv

-  If you require further assistance, send an email to gomezgaj@email.sc.edu